jazzband/django-analytical/README.rst

 .. start docs include

-Using an analytics service with a Django project means adding Javascript tracking code to the project templates.
+Using an analytics service with a Django project means adding JavaScript tracking code to the project templates.
 Of course, every service has its own specific installation instructions.
 Furthermore, you need to include your unique identifiers, which then end up in the templates.